saramoohead/battleships/README.md

 Objects:
 * ship: base object
-* cell: contains ships/water and can be hit
+* cell: contains water as default, can hold a ship and can be hit
 * player: can hit cell
 * game: if all ship cells hit, game is over
 * board: scales game up, contains many cells